MicrosoftLearning/AZ-1008-Administer-Active-Directory-Domain-Services/Instructions/Labs/LAB_03_exercise_configure_user_management_operations.md

 In this task, you create a new security group named Sydney Administrators.
 To complete this task, perform the following steps:

-1. Sy TAILWIND-DC1, open Active Directory Users and Computers.
+1. In TAILWIND-DC1, open Active Directory Users and Computers.
 2. Right click the Sydney OU, and select **New**, then **Group**.
 3. Type `Sydney Administrators` in Group name and select **Universal** in group scope.
 Click **OK**.
 4. In the Sydney OU, double-click the SydneyContractor User account.